HugoDF/buttondown/README.md

 - `yarn watch` runs build in watch mode with [microbundle](https://github.com/developit/microbundle)
 - `yarn lint` will lint all of the files with [xo](https://github.com/xojs/xo)
 - `yarn format` will run lint with `--fix` option on all the examples files (and tests).
+- `yarn` release, run clean, production build and release with `np`.

 ## Partial generated TypeScript SDK using the OpenAPI schema